bbrownekianda/docs/content/docs/platform/rules/sharepoint/check-in-out-an-item.md

 typora-root-url: ..\..\..\..\..\static
 ---

-This rule allows you to check in or check out an item within SharePoint from Kianda.
+This rule allows you to check in or check out an item within SharePoint using Kianda.